SiriDB/grafana-siridb-http-example/README.md

-# grafana-siridb-http-example
+# Grafana SiriDB HTTP example
-How to use the SiriDB HTTP plugin for Grafana
+This is a demo using the SiriDB HTTP plugin for Grafana.